creatvie-introvert/wordweaver/README.md

 </details>

 #### Hero Section
-The **Hero Section** serves as the game's welcome screen and introduction, giving users an immediate sense of the game's theme and purpose.
-It includes branding, messaging, and the main call-to-action &mdash; **Start Puzzle** &mdash; which begins the game flow.
+The **Hero Section** serves as the game's welcome screen, introducing the brand, tagline, and primary call-to-action.
+It is the user's first interaction with the app and sets the tone for the overall experience.

 **Key Features:**
+- **Logo Display:**
-- **Logo Display**: Features the WordWeaver logo prominently at the top of the page for instant brand recognition.
+  - Features the **WordWeaver logo** prominently at the top of the screen.
+  - Serves as a visual anchor for brand recognition and game identity.
+- **Tagline & Messaging:**
-- **Tagline**: Includes the phrase *"Unravel Clues.
-Solve the Grid."* to set expectations and build engagement.
+  - Displays the phrase: *"Unravel Clues.
+Solve the Grid."*
+  - Establishes expectations and builds thematic immersion.
 - **Start Puzzle Button:**
-  - Acts as the primary call-to-action (CTA)
+  - Primary call-to-action that initiates the game flow.
-  - Transitions the user into the **Category Selection** screen when clicked.
+  - Transitions the user to the **Category Selection** screen on click.
-  - Uses semantic HTML, keyboard accessibility, and `aria-hidden/hidden attributes` for assistive tech compatibility.
+  - Fully keyboard-accessible with `aria-hidden`, `aria-label`, and `tabindex` for screen reader compatibility.
-- **Accessibilyt & Focus Handling:**
+- **Accessibility & Focus Handling:**
-  - The section is labelled using `aria-labelledby="hero-title"` and the heading receives focus when loaded.
-  - When transitioning away, it's visually hidden but still managed for screen readers.
+  - Section uses `aria-labelledby="hero-title" for semantic labelling.
+  - On load, focus is programmatically applied to the main heading for smooth keyboard navigation.
+  - When hidden, visibility and ARIA state are updated to preserve assitive tech flow.
 - **Responsive Layout:**
+  - **Mobile:**
-  - On **mobile**, the hero section uses a stacked **vertical layout**, with the logo positioned above the text and button.
-All elements are centred and spaced for small screens.
+    - Uses a **stacked vertical layout** where the logo appears above the text and CTA.
+    - Elements are centred and padded for touch - friendly interactions.
+  - **Tablet/Desktop:**
-  - On **tablet/desktop**, it switches to a **two-column layout**, placing the logo and hero text side-by-side.
-This layout provides better visual balance and makes use of available horizontal space.
+    - Switches to a **two-column layout**, placing the logo and text side-by-side.

-This section establishes the tone of the game, ensures easy access to gameplay, and delivers a smooth, accessible entry point to the overall user experience.
+    - Utilises available screen space to deliver better visual balance and improved legibility.

+> **See also:** [Section Transition Logic](#section-transition-logic) for how the Start button triggers view changes.
+> **See also:** [Header](#header) for how the logo is reused as a back-to-home navigation link.

 <details>
 <summary>View Hero Section Screenshots (Light Mode)</summary>